Infineon/mtb-examples-CYW920820EVB-02-btsdk-hid/hid/ble_keyboard/read_me.txt

     Use this option to enable disconnected endless advertisement.
 When this option is used, the device will do advertising forever until it is connected.
 To conserve power, it allows SDS/ePDS and do the advertising in a long interval.
+    If AUTO_RECONNECT option is not set, then pressing a key will try to reconnect and stays in adv forever until it is connected.

 SKIP_PARAM_UPDATE
     Use this option to skip to send link parameter update request.